Rural Alaskan Post-Secondary Transition Skills Curriculum

 Includes guidance on how to incorporate subsistence and Alaska Native skills and values into the transition plan of an IEP.
 Units developed for students with higher level of functional support needs to assist with Set Net fishing harvest.

-Financial Literacy and Self-Employment Skills (2020, Co-author Frances Gage) (Kotzebue Region/ Iñupiaq values)
+Self-Employment and Financial Literacy (Rain Van Den Berg and Frances Gage 2020 - Updated 2025) (Kotzebue Region/ Iñupiaq values)

 For students with learning disabilities and less functional support needs who are interested in self-employment and creating an Alaska Native art business or other business.
 Includes basic financial literacy skills taught with learning stories and regionally specific examples.